-For the last seven years, I’ve been intimately involved with the implementation of Mental Health First Aid in the United States.
+For the last ten years, Lise has been intimately involved with the implementation of Mental Health First Aid in the United States.
 MHFA is an 8-hour public education course designed to teach the general community how to recognize signs and symptoms of a developing mental health problem or crisis.
-I teach the curriculum, plus I serve as a National Trainer for MHFA.
-In the latter capacity, I travel throughout the nation and have certified thousands of instructors through a 5 day, train-the-trainer curriculum.
+Lise teaches the curriculum, plus serves as a National Trainer for MHFA.
+In the latter capacity, she has traveled throughout the nation and has certified thousands of instructors through a 5 day, train-the-trainer curriculum.

 In the 8 hour community class, participants learn a five-step action plan and practical skills to help family, friends, colleagues and others.
 The program focuses on de-stigmatizing mental illness and connecting individuals to appropriate resources.
 Like CPR and First Aid, the course is beneficial for anyone working in the community.
 Mental Health First Aid (MHFA) is an evidence-based program.
 Founded in Australia, the program is now worldwide.

-If you are an organization wanting a MHFA course, I offer a flat fee and can take up to 30 people in the seminar at a time.
+If you are an organization wanting a MHFA course, Lise offers a flat fee and can take up to 30 people at a time.